jamesnovak/SetupAIAD/README.md

 # SetupAIAD
-PowerShell scripts that will automate setting up one or more CDS users and Power Apps environments
+PowerShell scripts that will automate setting up one or more CDS users and Power Apps environments This script is based on those provided with the Microsoft App In A Day trainer package.
+Adjustments have been made for parameterizing your credentials and capturing error conditions.

 ## PARAMETERS